superyue72/LS-JSP/README.md

+# LS-JSP
-# Effective Local Search for Priority-Constrained Job Scheduling in Cloud
+Repository for the paper: Effective Local Search for Priority-Constrained Job Scheduling in Cloud

-## 1. Introduction
-We propose a novel local search-based job scheduling method, namely LS-JSP, for the job scheduling problem with recourse and priority constraints.
-In particular, a scoring function, BMS heuristic, tabu search strategy, and problem-specific heuristic rules are incorporated to improve the algorithm’s effectiveness.

-To validate the performance of our LS-JSP algorithm, we compare it with four well-known algorithms, i.e., Genetic Algorithm (GA), Particle Swarm Optimisation Algorithm(PSO), Multi-verse Optimiser Algorithm (MVO) and Enhanced Multi-verse Optimiser Algorithm (EMVO).
+Abstract:
+Job scheduling is crucial for optimising resource utilisation and cost in cloud computing, but it poses a significant challenge due to the heterogeneous nature of cloud resources and the increasing number of on-demand requests.
+We propose a novel local search-based job scheduling method, namely LS-JSP.
+LS-JSP considers resource and priority constraints in cloud computing to jointly determine job assignment and processing sequence.
+Specifically, LS-JSP incorporates a dynamic weighting scheme and a Tabu search strategy to optimise the scheduling solution.
+We conduct extensive experiments on regular-scale and large-scale instances using Google and synthetic benchmarks.
+Our results demonstrate that LSJSP can generate solutions with significantly lower costs than state-of-the-art baselines.

 This repository includes the implementation of LS-JSP and all experimental results (i.e., comparison experiments, ablation study, and parameter setting experiments).